patrick-kidger/diffrax/docs/api/solvers/ode_solvers.md

 These methods are suitable for stiff problems.

-Each of these takes a `scan_stages` argument at initialisation, which [behaves the same as for the explicit Runge--Kutta methods](#explicit-runge-kutta-erk-methods).
-In addition, each of these takes a `nonlinear_solver` argument at initialisation, defaulting to a Newton solver, which is used to solve the implicit problem at each step.
+Each of these takes a `nonlinear_solver` argument at initialisation, defaulting to a Newton solver, which is used to solve the implicit problem at each step.
 See the page on [nonlinear solvers](../nonlinear_solver.md).

 ::: diffrax.ImplicitEuler
     selection: